-This opportunity will be annual, during the last half of April and first half of May.
 Volunteers may come from one to three weeks depending on their schedules, priorities and skill sets.
-If another date works better for you, please contact Karen at email@example.com as there may be opportunities for other dates.
+Please contact Karen at firstname.lastname@example.org to discuss dates that may work for you.

 Get ready to serve and have a lovely time with those who are making a difference to kids with disabilities.
 Before you go, there will be some reading material to go through.
 You’ll interact directly with team leaders, and you’ll want to make sure you have funds in place (see costs below).

 The locations where we will be in Kenya have not had a history of security difficulties.
 Our drivers know Kenya very well and are committed to staying out of risky situations.

 Volunteers should be in good health, willing to work well in a team, and should be flexible enough to live and work cheerfully in a different cultural environment.